QUEEN’S PARK BOOK FESTIVAL 2022 YOUNG WRITERS AWARD

 We are asking participating schools to run their own competition internally, selecting a winner and runner-up in each category.
 The winning entries from each school will then be judged by the festival committee.
 The winning entrants and runners-up from each school will be invited to read their work at the festival itself on the Community Stage, and all entrants will receive a plus one pass for the entire festival weekend.
 The winners will be announced and the prizes awarded at the event itself.

-All entries must be received by the festival committee by Friday 30th July 2021.
+All entries must be received by Friday 15th July 2022.

 Please email your submissions to Hud Saunders email@example.com